Nitro/envoymon/README.md

  * Include tests!
  * Not break the public API

-If you are simply looking to contribute to the project, taking on one of the items in the "Future Additions" section above would be a great place to start.
-Ping us to let us know you're working on it by opening a GitHub Issue on the project.
+Ping us to let us know what you're working on by opening a GitHub Issue on the project.

 Copyright (c) 2018 Nitro Software